 - Continued the transfer/online recruitment committee focused on developing short- and long-term strategies to increase new student enrollment.
-Established and implemented a variety of strategies focused on inquiry pool building, marketing placement, outreach, and process improvement. - Established a Southeast Community College partnership and began offering classes on-site in Lincoln for degree completion in the spring semester. - Developed and presented a scholarship proposal to the Peru State Foundation focused on future support of students to assist in achieving a college degree. - Formed a Scholarship Committee with the following purpose: The purpose of the Scholarship Committee is to enhance the strategic awarding of waivers - and scholarship aid in order to maximize enrollment at Peru State College a.
-Rebuild and foster relationships with potential donors and alumni to facilitate internships, speakers, and mentoring opportunities.
+Established and implemented a variety of strategies focused on inquiry pool building, marketing placement, outreach, and process improvement. - Established a Southeast Community College partnership and began offering classes on-site in Lincoln for degree completion in the spring semester. - Developed and presented a scholarship proposal to the Peru State Foundation focused on future support of students to assist in achieving a college degree. - Formed a Scholarship Committee with the following purpose:

+The purpose of the Scholarship Committee is to enhance the strategic awarding of waivers and scholarship aid in order to maximize enrollment at Peru State College.